zeroibc/my-mac-os/README.md

 #### [Pixave](http://www.littlehj.com/mac) - Image/GIF/Video organizer
 - I use Pixave as my own personal image library.
 I sort images in groups and I have the powerful search I can use to find any image I need.
-- Here is how my library looks like:
+- Here is how my library looks:
 ![](https://i.imgur.com/MjGFvSb.jpg)

 - The red tag means that the image was uploaded to my [Instagram page](https://instagram.com/prettiways) for sharing.